MegaAttitude/megaattitude.github.io/projects/mega-intensionality/index.md

    a.
 Jo didn't believe that Bo left.<br/>
    b.
 Jo didn't want Bo to have left.

-The MegaIntensionality dataset consists of ordinal acceptability judgments for 725 finite clause-embedding verbs of English with a variety of subordinate clause structures, matrix tenses, and matrix subjects.
+The MegaIntensionality dataset consists of slider-based judgments of doxastic and bouletic inferences for 725 finite clause-embedding verbs of English with a variety of subordinate clause structures, matrix tenses, and matrix subjects.
 For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the references below.